chop-dbhi/data-models-sqlalchemy/README.md

-pip install psycopg2             # for PostgreSQL DDL generation pip install PyMySQL              # for MySQL DDL generation pip install pyodbc               # for MS SQL Server DDL generation
+pip install psycopg2             # for PostgreSQL DDL generation pip install PyMySQL              # for MySQL DDL generation pip install pyodbc               # for MS SQL Server DDL generation pip install ERAlchemy==0.0.28    # OPTIONAL; only if you need to make ERDs
 ```

 Install the data-models-sqlalchemy python package: